Renaldas0/Passion-For-Cars/README.md

    - __Media__

-      - All images were found on pexels.com and pixabay.com
+      - All images were found on pexels.com and pixabay.com (pexels - https://www.pexels.com/ ) (pixabay - https://pixabay.com/ )
       - The video footage was taken from YouTube (Creative Commons) search results